yogevshalmon/allsat-circuits/README.md

 -1 2 3
 1 -2 3
 ```
-An example for disjoint solutions where with no overlap is (where in the first assignment 1 = X):
+An example for disjoint solutions with no overlap is (where in the first assignment 1 = X):

 ```
 2 3